Cantera/cantera/doc/sphinx/compiling.rst

   The above paths are typical defaults on Linux, Windows, and OS X, respectively.
-* SCons saves configuration options specified on the command line in the file
-  \b cantera.conf in the root directory of the source tree, so generally it is not necessary to respecify configuration options when rebuilding Cantera.
+* SCons saves configuration options specified on the command line in the file **cantera.conf** in the root directory of the source tree, so generally it is not necessary to respecify configuration options when rebuilding Cantera.
 To unset a previously set configuration option, either remove the corresponding line from cantera.conf or use the syntax::